Heard that arbitrage betting is an effective way to make money and want to learn more about the process? You’ve come to the right place!

-Arbitrage betting – also known as arbs, surebets, miraclebets and surewins – is a technique in which you place bets with different online betting companies in order to cover all of the outcomes of a sporting event to guarantee yourself profit.
+Arbitrage betting – also known as arbs betting, surebets, miraclebets and surewins – is a technique in which you place bets with different online betting companies to cover all the outcomes of a sporting event to guarantee yourself profit.

 An arb arises when betting companies take an alternative view on the outcomes of a particular sporting event, meaning that they offer different odds to reflect the probabilities.
 Should you find a situation where bookies disagree by a large enough variance, you could lock in profit regardless of which outcome win.

-Because of how a bookie sets their prices, you are guaranteed to lose money if you bet on each outcome within an event at the same bookmaker.
-For example, backing the favourite to win, underdog to win and the draw in a football match would ensure the bookie rubs their hands with glee as they take your hard-earned cash.
-This is because the betting company includes an overround in their pricing which gives them an edge as it replaces the true odds of each outcome with their own odds (You can read more about probabilities, odds and overrounds here.
+Because of how bookmakers set their prices, you are guaranteed to lose money if you bet on each outcome within an event at the same bookmaker.
+For example, backing the favourite to win, underdog to win and the draw in a football match would ensure the bookie rubs their hands with glee as they take your money.

-Software and bots do exist which identify arbitrage opportunities, however I’ve personally never used them so couldn’t comment on their effectiveness.
-Instead, we’re going to look at how to find arbitrage bets using a manual process, which is actually relatively simple to do, it can just be time consuming.
+Software and bots can help you identify arbitrage opportunities.
+However, we’re going to look at how to find arbitrage bets using a manual process, which is relatively simple yet time consuming.
 The process is as follows:

 |Outcome 1||Outcome 2|

-After noticing that -556 and +600 looked like a potential arbitrage bet by looking at -500 and +500 above, the next step is to calculate whether the odds actually represent a surebet.
-Luckily, there are plenty of online calculators available which do all of the hard work for you – for example, the surebet calculator at WinnerGambling.com – which told me that I’d identified an arbitrage bet with these odds.
-However, we can take a look at the actual calculations to see how things work behind the calculator.
+After noticing that 1.18 and 7.00 looked like a potential arbitrage bet by looking at 1.20 and 6.00 above, the next step is to calculate whether the odds represent a surebet.
+Luckily, there are plenty of online calculators available which do all the hard work for you.
+However, we can look at the actual calculations to see how things work behind the calculator.

 Having found a surebet, we then need to calculate the profit we will receive based on the amount of money we are willing to invest.
 If, for example, you are wanting to place £500 stake on the tennis surebet above, you would calculate the profit using the following formula:

-You therefore know that to make £4.89 profit from £500 (0.968% profit) you need to place a bet of £427.87 on Andy Murray to win at odds of -556 and £72.13 on Vasek Pospisil to win at odds of +600 .
-As you can see, this is quite a lot of work for less than £5.00 profit, but as mentioned, online calculators can take a lot of the manual work away from this process.
+You therefore know that to make £4.89 profit from £500 (0.968% profit) you need to place a bet of £427.87 on Rafael Nadal to win at odds of 1.18 and £72.13 on Kyle Edmund to win at odds of 77.00.
+As you can see, this is quite a lot of work for less than £5.00 profit, but as mentioned, arbitrage betting calculators can take a lot of the manual work away from this process.

 To work out total profit, you would then use the above figures in the following calculations: